-Ghimire, Dirgha J., Stephanie A. Chardoul, Ronald Kessler, William G. Axinn, and Bishnu Adhikari.
+Ghimire, Dirgha J., Stephanie Chardoul, Ronald C. Kessler, William G. Axinn, and Bishnu P. Adhikari.
 2013.
 “Modifying and Validating the Composite International Diagnostic Interview (CIDI) for Use in Nepal.”
-International Journal for Methods in Psychiatric Research 22(1):71-81.
+International Journal of Methods in Psychiatric Research 22(1):71-81.

 Efforts to develop and validate fully-structured diagnostic interviews of mental disorders in non-Western countries have been largely unsuccessful.
 However, the principled methods of translation, harmonization, and calibration that have been developed by cross-national survey methodologists have never before been used to guide such development efforts.
 The current report presents the results of a rigorous program of research using these methods designed to modify and validate the Composite International Diagnostic Interview (CIDI) for an epidemiological survey in Nepal.

 A five-step process of translation, harmonization, and calibration was used to modify the instrument.
 A blinded clinical reappraisal design was used to validate the instrument.